There are a lot of monitors out there on the market, and each of them is designed with different purposes.

 First thing you’ll notice is it’s UltraWide, meaning you’ll enjoy 2560 horizontal pixels across the screen and a narrower 1080 pixels vertically.

 It results in an impressive and productive 21:9 aspect ratio.
 And of course, that’s the core benefit of such a wide screen.

 Using LG’s Screen Split 2.0 software, you can easily divide the screen into several windows which means multi-tasking is a breeze.
-It’s perfect for running a game and catching up on your emails if your so inclined.
-It’s even better for cleaning up your desk space by using one one monitor instead of 2 smaller screens.
+It’s perfect for running a game and catching up on your emails if you’re so inclined.
+It’s even better for cleaning up your desk space by using one monitor instead of 2 smaller screens.

 LG has kept the build in line with some of its more expensive models, with a matte finish, three side ‘bezel-less’ screen and an ArcLine design that keeps the monitor stable and sturdy by increasing the contact surface area.

 The is a gaming monitor after all, and so comes with LG’s inbuilt software targeted at gamers.
 There are three different gaming modes to choose from that supposedly optimize your viewing experience.